DmitryBondarenko1/solid-spoon/Console.md

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/float2.jpg)

-The described functions are only a part of broad IntelliJ IDEA capabilies.
+The described features are only a part of broad IntelliJ IDEA capabilies.
 For more information, see the following articles.